AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/swingui.md

 ---
 layout: page-fullwidth
 title: "Graphical Interface"
-meta_title: "The Alchemist's Graphical Interface"
+meta_title: "The Old Alchemist's Graphical Interface"
 subheadline: "Learn the basics!"
-teaser: "Alchemist is equipped with a Java Swing graphical interface, and here is how to use it."
+teaser: "Alchemist has been equipped with a Java Swing graphical interface, and here is how to use it."
 permalink: "pages/tutorial/swingui/"
 comments: true
 #categories: